Sugar and aging: Will excessive sugar intake age your skin?

 Stopping sugar spikes can help reduce glycation and mitigate its negative effects, therefore protecting collagen and slowing down skin aging.

 If you’re concerned about the sugar you are consuming, you can seek the advice of a professional.
 They can recommend some lifestyle changes and tips to help cut down your sugar intake and balance your glucose levels.
-NOVI can help you take the first step to understand what is affecting your glucose and take steps to make sustained improvements through our NOVI Glucose Optimization Program.
+NOVI can help you take the first step to understand what is affecting your glucose and take steps to make sustained improvements through our NOVI Optimum Glucose Program.

 The link between sugar and acne